Getting to Know: Swedish Celtic-Punks, Captain Jack’s Army

 What makes your band unique from the rest?

 “There are several things that make us stand out from other Celtic punk rock bands out there.
-For example, we can captain-jacks-army-2dance at the same time as we play.
+For example, we can dance at the same time as we play.
 A much appreciated trademark!
 And also, everyone in the band has a strong identity that differs from the next – we have more than once been described as caricatures from a comic strip.
 We have a strong female front figure – next to our lead vocalist – who also sings, which is unusual in this musical genre.”

 How does your band survive the challenges of touring/gigging?